godaddy/gasket/packages/gasket-plugin-command/README.md

 # @gasket/plugin-command

 Enable plugins to inject new commands to be available for use with the Gasket CLI.

+## Installation

+This is a default plugin in the Gasket CLI and is always available for use.

 ## Overview

 Gasket commands extend the [oclif command], with methods allowing interaction with the Gasket engine.
 To create a new Gasket command, you must extend the base [GasketCommand], and implement the `gasketRun` method.

 ```js
 class MyCommand extends GasketCommand {